 Since 2018, 38 people in NSW have been hospitalized for mushrooms, of which 27 were in the autumn.
 China and Australia have the opposite seasons.
 Australia is now in the autumn, which is the peak of mushroom growth.
-Health experts urge people not to use mushrooms on the roadside.
-Pick, let alone eat.
+Health experts urge people not to have mushrooms on the road Pick, not to eat.

 Benjamin Scalley of the NSW Department of Health said in a statement on Saturday: “Cold and wet weather provides a good growing environment for wild mushrooms.
 It is difficult for most people to recognize which are edible and which are poisonous.”

 Scalley said: "Some mushrooms can be fatal, causing severe kidney and liver damage."